 Generation Z voters are among the most passionate when it comes to social, according to asa.org.
 However, many of these voters feel that the Electoral College is not enough to help the issues.
 They think that their individual vote in the presidential election matters disproportionately, so many do not end up voting, according to lwv.org.
 Mrs. Bozzi commented on why younger voters may feel discouraged from voting.

 “I think younger voters are mostly unaware of how much of an impact their political participation and vote can have on our country,” Mrs Bozzi said.
-“In the past two presidential elections, the under 25 voter turnout was between 40%-50%.
+“In the past two presidential elections, the under 25 voter turnout was between 40 percent to 50 percent.
 That leaves a huge number of eligible voters not contributing to policies that will affect their futures.
 When there is no contribution-ship, people tend to move towards a more apathetic view of their country.”

 Despite the naivety of younger citizens, they make up almost 40 million potential voters for this upcoming election, and have diverse opinions on pressing issues.
 Young voters’ engagement in elections is crucial as it involves themselves in their civic obligation and introduces new ideas into the US government, according to lwv.org.
 Senior Kaitlyn Droscoski, who is eligible to vote in the 2024 Presidential Election, noted the impact that voting at a young age can have on future political engagement.